jarrilla/git-auto-puller/README.md

 ```
 1. Make sure you add `**/.sync` to your `.gitignore` file
 1. Keep this app running (call `start.vbs` from startup);
+1. Check your ngrok tunnel address and attach it to a git webhook for push only.
+Use json payload.

+### Required .env variables
+* PORT (make sure your value matches that in start.vbs)
+* DEV_ADDR (the address that will receive updates error/restarts)
+* MAILER_ACCT & MAILER_PW (credentials for nodemailer)